axsh/openvdc/ci/acceptance-test/README.md

 ## The nitty gritty

-Here's everything you should know about how this acceptance test works exactly.
+Here's everything you need to know about how this acceptance test works exactly.

 ### The actual test code

 The actual test code is in the `tests` directory.
 This is written in go using the [Testing](https://golang.org/pkg/testing/) package.
-These tests are compiled as a binary and packages in an rpm called `openvdc-acceptance-test`.
+During the CI's rpmbuild stage, these tests are compiled as a binary and packaged in an rpm called `openvdc-acceptance-test`.
 This way we don't have to worry about installing go and setting up a GOPATH on the test environment.

 ### The docker container

 The test environment consists of multiple KVM machines and we've decided to put them all together in a Docker container.
 That way we can test multiple branches in parallel and cleanup becomes simple.
 We just remove the container when we're done.

 The command we run inside of the docker container is `run_tests.sh`.
 This script will first write the correct OpenVDC yum repository to `/etc/yum.repos.d/openvdc.repo`.
-The environment variables described in [Quick start](#Quick-start) decide which repository is used.
+The environment variables described in [Quick start](#quick-start) decide which repository is used.

 Next the `run_tests.sh` script installs the `openvdc-acceptance-test` package through yum which depends on `openvdc-cli`.